-The overall prevalence rate of social anxiety disorder is significantly higher in the United States than in other countries, with an estimated 7% of the US population diagnosed with a social anxiety disorder.
-Within the US, the prevalence rate remains the same among children through adults; however, there appears to a significant decrease in the diagnosis of social anxiety disorder among older individuals.
+The overall prevalence rate of social anxiety disorder is significantly higher in the United States than in other countries, with an estimated 7% of the U.S. population diagnosed with social anxiety disorder, compared to 0.5% to 2.0% worldwide (median prevalence in Europe is 2.3%).
+A decrease in the diagnosis of social anxiety disorder among older individuals, aged 65 years and older, has been found.
 Regarding gender, there is a higher diagnosis rate in females than males.
-This gender discrepancy appears to be greater among children and adolescents than adults.
+This gender discrepancy is greater among adolescents and young adults.
+Finally, non-Hispanic whites in the United States have a higher prevalence rate than Asian, Latinx, African American, and Caribbean Black descent (APA, 2022).

-Prevalence rates for panic disorder are estimated at around 2-3% in adults and adolescents.
-Higher rates of panic disorder are found in American Indians and non-Latino whites.
-Females are more commonly diagnosed than males with a 2:1 diagnosis rate-this gender discrepancy is seen throughout the lifespan.
-Although panic disorder can occur in young children, it is generally not observed in individuals younger than 14 years of age.
+The 12-month prevalence for panic disorder in the general population is estimated at around 2-3% in adults and adolescents across the United States and several European countries.
+Higher rates of panic disorder are found in American Indians and non-Latinx whites.
+Females are more commonly diagnosed than males with a 2:1 diagnosis rate.
+Prevalence declines from about 1.2% in adults older than 55 to 0.7% in adults aged 64 and up.

-- Prevalence rates for anxiety disorders range from 1.7% for agoraphobia up to 9% for specific phobias. - For most anxiety disorders, females are twice as likely to be diagnosed.
+- Prevalence rates for anxiety disorders range from 1.0% for agoraphobia up to 12% for specific phobia. - For most anxiety disorders, females are twice as likely to be diagnosed.

 - 1. Create a table of the prevalence rates across the various anxiety related disorders.
-What are the differences between the disorders?
-Which prevalence rates are higher in children?
-Adolescents?
-Women? - 2.
-What are the gender differences observed in the phobia stimuli?
+What are the differences between the disorders? - 2.
+How do prevalence rates vary as a function of gender, race, nationality, and age?

-- Describe the comorbidity of Generalized Anxiety Disorder. - Describe the comorbidity of Specific Phobias. - Describe the comorbidity of Agoraphobia. - Describe the comorbidity of Social Anxiety Disorder. - Describe the comorbidity of Panic Disorder.
+- Describe the comorbidity of generalized anxiety disorder. - Describe the comorbidity of specific phobia. - Describe the comorbidity of agoraphobia. - Describe the comorbidity of social anxiety disorder. - Describe the comorbidity of panic disorder.